Archfx/tinyos/07-ExterInterrupt/README.md

 ## Interrupts to TinyOS

 I think so far we looked at the background of the interrupts.
 Let's add this functionality to the TinyOS operating system.
-First, we need to initialize the Virt's PLIC controller.
-For that we use the `plic_init()` function, which is defined in [plic.c](https://github.com/Archfx/tinyos/blob/master/07-ExterInterrupt/plic.c):
+First, we need to initialize Virt's PLIC controller.
+For that, we use the `plic_init()` function, which is defined in [plic.c](https://github.com/Archfx/tinyos/blob/master/07-ExterInterrupt/plic.c):

 ```cpp
 void plic_init()